MeanyLodge/History/Diesel-Hut.md

 #### 2020

-The diesel hut has a 1,000 gallon diesel fuel tank and adjacent gasoline tank is 500 gallons.
-The diesel tank was measured in reference to the gasoline tank (same diameter and twice as long) as well as by inspecting the tank plate on the far end which states, "1,000 gallons".
+The diesel hut has a 1,000 gallon diesel fuel tank and the adjacent gasoline tank is 500 gallons.
+The diesel tank was measured in reference to the gasoline tank (same diameter, twice as long) and after a stroke of obvious, by inspecting the tank plate on the far end of the tank which clearly states, "1,000 gallons".

+[20]: #2020
 [75th]: Anniversary#75th
 [hw]: History-Walt